 Do you need a place to store your pickleball gear?
 Learn how to make a moveable shelving unit to store and organize your pickleball equipment.

 If you’re new to pickleball and want to get started or improve your gameplay, play pickleball skinny singles style.

-The main difference between playing a game of singles versus skinny singles is that singles use the entire court, whereas skinny singles are only half-court play.
+The main difference between playing a singles game versus a skinny singles game is that singles use the entire court, whereas skinny singles are only half-court play.
 Otherwise, both are scored and played very similarly.

-Below you’ll find a summary of the rules, gameplay, variations, techniques, and everything you need to know about playing skinny singles.
+Below you’ll find a summary of the rules, gameplay, variations, techniques, and everything you need to know about skinny singles strategy.